-After World War II, the coal and steel industry was instrumental for the reconstruction of Germany, and brought prosperity as well as an economic future to the Ruhr district.
-For over three decades, the region was a place to which people from all over Europe and the Middle East moved to find work and a better life for themselves and their families.
-Consequently, this migration led to the formation of a local multi-ethnic and multicultural society.
+Since the beginning of industrial-scale black coal mining in the 19th century, the Ruhr area raised a large deal of interest.
+Quickly, it converted into a kind of promised land with secure work and an economic future for the people living there.
+After World War II, the coal and steel industry was instrumental for the reconstruction of Germany, and finally brought prosperity as well as an economic future to the Ruhr district.
+For decades, the region was a place to which people from all over Europe and the Middle East moved to find work and a better life for themselves and their families.
+Consequently, this migration led to the formation of a local multiethnic and multicultural society.
 Growing up in this melting pot of numerous languages, cultures, religions and cuisines was an important asset for my personal development.

 Form the late sixties on, however, the regional heavy industry faced severe economic difficulties, and thousands of people lost their work.
 Growing up in the seventies and eighties, I witnessed the doom of the coal and steel industry in first person.
 Over more than three decades, the cities of the region slowly drowned in unemployment and poverty, as one by one the coal mines and steel mills closed their doors.
 Apparently, industrial restructuring came sluggish and too late.